-So this time, my second time, I visited with my son while on vacation and with a leisurely place I was able to absorb more about the history and wonders of this World War 2 heritage site.
+So this time, my second time, I visited with my son while on vacation and with a leisurely pace I was able to absorb more about the history and wonders of this World War 2 heritage site.

 We took a day tour via Sun Cruises on an overcast morning, leaving Manila at about 730 am (be warned that there’s no breakfast on the boat so eat beforehand!).
 It’s a 1 hour boat ride to Corregidor, which is near the Cavite area.

 We were on one of 8 buses/ trams, each one with a tour guide.
 Our tour guide was Robert who had been touring people on the island since the 70s.

 In Robert’s humorous narrative he shared that Corregidor was one of the country’s last defenses against the invading Japanese during World War 2.
 The island had a mix of Filipino and American soldiers working together in the defense.
 Corregidor’s fight against the invaders lasted 5 months but the the conquerors eventually prevailed, only to be driven out later on when American forces returned to the island.